rosell-dk/webp-convert/README.md

 The script takes the following arguments:

-*filename*\
-Either the relative path to the file (relative to document root) or an absolute path.
+*source*\
+Path to source file.
+Can be absolute or relative (relative to document root).
 If it starts with "/", it is considered an absolute path.

-*destination-folder*\
+*destination (optional) (NOT IMPLEMENTED YET)*\
+Path to destination file.
+Can be absolute or relative (relative to document root).
+You can choose not to specify destination.
+In that case, the path will be created based upon source, destination-root and absrel settings.
+If all these are blank, the destination will be same folder as source, and the filename will have ".webp" appended to it (ie image.jpeg.webp)

+*destination-root (optional)*\
-Path of destination (relative to script) or an absolute path.
+Path of destination (relative to document root) or an absolute path.
+If not supplied, then the converted file will be placed in same folder as the target.
 Double-dots are allowed, ie "../../webp-cache/images/2017"

 *quality*\
 The quality of the generated WebP image, 0-100.